Pietas

 “Never seen so many ships in one place,” he said, nodding at the congested port, a hand cupped over his eyes to shield them from the sun’s glare.
 “Was Gaius Claudius right?
 Is it civil war?”

 Before them, the ancient harbour teemed with shipping traffic, vying for space in the narrow estuary.
 Sleek warships swayed on their lines within jumping distance from one another, enormous sails furled like raptor’s wings against thick spars, their covered decks littered with lounging marines.
 Fat-bellied transports clogged the wharves, and dinghies darted between the crowded hulls, barely avoiding the tangle of oars and cables.
-Beyond the ships, in the shadow of the tattered city walls, a muddy, unkempt shore heaved with people.
+Beyond the ships, in the shadow of the tattered city walls, a muddy, unkempt shore heaved with people and soldiers.
 Sextus frowned beneath the brim of his palm.
 They did not belong here, and the sooner they left, the better.
-At his side, his father furrowed his brow at the shoreline and squinted.
+At his side, his father squinted at the harbour.

 “Fifty-eight tomorrow, and I’ve grown both inept and blind.”
-Pompey sighed.
+Pompey sighed through his nose.
 “Certainly seems that way.
 That’s a lot of military machinery for this backwater port.”

 “You’re neither, tata.
 Stop fishing for sympathy.”
 Sextus shot his father a playful smile.
-Pompey chuckled softly, continuing to tap the ring against the rail.
+This elicited a reluctant chuckle, though his father continued to tap the ring against the rail.
 “You’re going to scratch it like that.”
-Sextus pointed to the ring and his father glanced down at his hand, splaying his fingers.
+Sextus pointed to the ring and Pompey glanced down at his hand, splaying his fingers.

-Sextus nodded, a corner of his mouth curled.
+Sextus nodded, a corner of his mouth curling.
 How could he forget?
 It was among the brightest of the limited memories he had of his father.

 “You let me sit with you during client meetings with some soft wax on a plate to keep me quiet.”